Haraburda/Haraburda.github.io/README.md

 *

 <p align="center"><b>Modeling and Simulation</b></p>
 * [Kriging to Predict Values on a Grid](modeling_simulation/Mod_Krige1.html).
 To predict values on a grid, portrayed graphically with contours, also known as Gaussian process regression.
 This method takes collected spatially related data, usually mapped to a grid coordinates, and estimates the values between the data.
-This is often used in soil science and geology.
+This is often used in soil science and geology.<br>
 * Linear Programming.
 To use linear program techniques to calculate minimum or maximum values of a constrained objective function.
 Three examples are provided for Integer Programming (IP), Linear Programming (LP), and Mixed-Integer Linear Programming (MILP) techniques.

 <p align="center"><b>Statistics</b></p>